-From April 2018 we’ll be discussing two different books in English translation:
+From late September/early October 2018, we’ll be discussing three different books in parallel groups:

 – Milton’s Paradise Lost

 The group focusing on Milton is already full, but there are still some places available on the Middlemarch and Buddenbrooks groups.